Lisa A. Pierson, DVM

 number crunching to be done.

-time goes on, the chart will become outdated.
-Therefore, it is up
+the market.
+Therefore, it is up to

 the individual to call the respective

 analysis (TNA) data for the Cat Food

 maximums that are listed on the can.

 required to be included on the Cat Food